 The world of slow fashion contains a lot of different terms that when it comes down to it pretty much seems to have the same meaning.
-Here the difference between upcycling and recycling serves as a great example.
+The difference between upcycling and recycling is a great example of that.

-It can be difficult to differentiate and navigate between all these different terms, especially if you are new to the sustainable fashion field.
-So today we are getting to the bottom of the difference between two highly used terms in the slow fashion field, upcycling and recycling.
+It can be difficult to differentiate and navigate between all the different terms in slow fashion, especially if you are new to the sustainable fashion field.
+So today we are getting to the bottom of the difference between two highly used terms in slow fashion: upcycling and recycling.

 FIND WHAT YOU ARE LOOKING FOR FAST

 These two terms can almost seem identical in meaning at first glance.
-But the two terms actually differ quite a lot.
+But they actually differ quite a lot.
 So today we are going to find out the real difference between upcycling and recycling.

 But before we do that, let’s find out what each of the terms means and how they work in practice.